+How best to use drag-along rights in LLC agreements is an important consideration in drafting partnership agreements.
 What would happen if you form a partnership where you own 80% and your partner owns 20%?
-You want to sell your interest for a considerable profit but your partner doesn’t want to sell.
+You want to sell your interest for a considerable profit, but your partner doesn’t want to sell.
 How can you prevent a minority owner from interfering with your ability to sell?

 A drag-along provision of an LLC agreement is a negotiated pre-formation exit strategy.
-A drag-along provision allows the majority member (or group of members) the ability to sell all or most of the company to a third party without interference from minority members.
+This allows the majority member (or group of members) the ability to sell all or most of the company to a third party without interference from minority members.

 A drag-along provision can be triggered by an owner (or group of owners) owning at least 51% of the company.
 The exact percentage is a negotiated term, where the majority owner wants the trigger at or close to 51%, and where the minority members want the trigger much higher to give them more leverage in any buyout.